Joachim Brendel: Group commander

 On 29 July 1944, Brendel claimed a Yakovlev Yak-9 fighter shot down in the vicinity of Białystok.
 His opponent may have been Kapitan Vladimir Shchegolev from the 162nd Fighter Aviation Regiment, a fighter ace credited with 14 individual and three shared victories who was killed in action that day.
 On 1 September 1944, Brendel was appointed Gruppenkommandeur (group commander) of III.
 Gruppe of JG 51.
 He succeeded Hauptmann Diethelm von Eichel-Streiber in this function who was transferred.
 Command of 1.
 Staffel was briefly passed to Leutnant Gerhard Mai before Leutnant Kurt Dombacher was given command of the Staffel on 10 September.

 Flying with III.
 Gruppe on 16 October 1944, Brendel achieved his 150th victory on his 792nd combat mission.
 Following his 153rd victory, he was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 14 January 1945, the 697th officer or soldier of the Wehrmacht so honored.
 He continued flying on the Eastern Front, claiming his 174th and 175th victory on 4 March 1945.
 End of March, he was ordered to Berlin where the presentation of the Oak Leaves was made at the Reichsluftfahrtministerium (RLM— Ministry of Aviation) in Berlin by Reichsmarschall Hermann Göring.

 On 18 February 1945, III.
 Gruppe claimed six aerial victories during the battle of the Courland Pocket, including four by Brendel.
 Two days later, he claimed three further victories.
-He claimed his last victory came on the 25 April 1945, finishing the war with 189 victories and emerged as JG 51 highest claiming fighter pilot on the Eastern Front, including over 90 heavily armored Ilyushin Il-2 ground-attack aircraft.
+He claimed his last victory on the 25 April 1945, finishing the war with 189 victories and emerged as JG 51 highest claiming fighter pilot on the Eastern Front, including over 90 heavily armored Ilyushin Il-2 ground-attack aircraft.